chrisnoonan98675/site/xl-deploy/concept/xl-deploy-puppet-plugin.markdown

 * Install and uninstall Puppet modules from the Puppet Forge.
 * Install and uninstall Puppet tarball modules by uploading module TAR files.
 * Apply individual manifests files present in a Puppet manifest folder.
+* Provision an environment using Puppet (supported in XL Deploy 6.0.2 and later).